Journal of Undergraduate Reports in Physics (JURP)

 - Look at the permission guide if you are using published material.
 If so, fill out this form.

 - All papers should look like this single column template upon submission.

-- Identify a faculty/SPS adviser for the review processing.
+- Identify a faculty (such as an SPS adviser) for the review processing.

 - Two subject matter experts will will be requested upon submission to help identify referees (Name and email).

 - Upload individual figures seperately with the manuscript.

 - Number individual figures in the order in which they appear in the manuscript as PDFs or JPEGs.

 - Submit illustrations in the size and resolution you wish them to appear in print.

 - The maximum width for a two-column figure is 6.69 inches (17 cm).
 The maximum depth of figures should be 8 ¼ in.
 (21.1 cm).
 Legends or labels within figures should be a minimum of 8-point type size (2.8 mm high; 1/8 in. high).
 A minimum of 0.5 point width for lines.